farazkh1/digital-connectivity-standard-of-living/README.md

 ## Key Findings Summary

-The analysis revealed complex and sometimes conflicting results:
+The analysis yielded complex results, highlighting the difficulty in isolating causal impacts:

-*   **Fixed Effects (FE):** Showed a significant *negative* association between within-country broadband subscription growth and poverty rates over time (Coef: -0.1270, p<0.001).
-The association with literacy was `[Insert Your Finding: e.g., positive and significant / insignificant]`.
+*   **Within-Country Association (FE):** Fixed Effects models consistently show a significant **negative association** between increases in broadband subscriptions *within* countries and **poverty rates** over time (Coef: -0.1270, p<0.001).
+A significant **positive association** was found with **literacy rates** (Coef: +0.0790, p<0.001).
-*   **Instrumental Variable (2SLS):** Attempting to isolate causality using historical (2005) telephone data as an instrument yielded a contradictory significant *positive* effect of broadband on poverty (Coef: +0.1113, p=0.0001).
+*   **Conflicting Causal Estimate (2SLS):** Using historical (2005) telephone lines as an instrument for broadband yielded a statistically significant but **contradictory *positive* effect** on poverty (Coef: +0.1113, p=0.0001), suggesting potential issues with endogeneity or instrument validity despite first-stage relevance.
+*   **Predictive Importance (RF):** Broadband subscriptions ranked lower than life expectancy and literacy in predicting poverty levels.
-*   **Other Methods:** OLS/SUR correlations for subscriptions were mixed.
-Random Forest ranked broadband's predictive importance below core development indicators.
-Quantile Regression showed puzzling positive effects on poverty.
-SEM suggested only a weak indirect pathway via literacy.
-Internet *usage* showed more consistent expected correlations.
+*   **Other Models:** OLS/SUR correlations were mixed/counter-intuitive for subscriptions.
+Quantile Regression showed puzzling positive coefficients for broadband's effect on poverty.
+SEM suggested only a weak indirect link via literacy.
+Internet *usage* showed more consistent expected correlations (negative with poverty).

 ## Limitations